 - Test condition.

-With the industrialized standard integrating sphere and spectrometer, with standard calibration procedure, the test condition is kept as constant to avoid any instrumental error.
+With the industrialized standard integrating sphere and spectrometer, with standard calibration procedure, the test condition is kept constant to avoid any instrumental error.

 - Principle of different spectrum designs.

 As mentioned above, improving CRI is essentially about improving the spectral power distribution at the longer wavelength (600-650nm), and improving luminous efficacy, at the spectrum level, is to adjust the spectral power distribution within the photopic vision as far as possible.
-Therefore, in the following experiments with different spectrum design, the switch between CRI and luminous efficacy is considered as primary.
+Therefore, in the following experiments with different spectrum designs, the switch between CRI and luminous efficacy is considered as primary.

 Accordingly, four different CRI experiments are processed to match the conditions above, they are Ra 95+, Ra 90+, Ra 85+ and Ra 80+, and pick the average result out of 10 samples to avoid bias effect, the list of optical parameters from the actual test is presented in figure 6.